Council meetings are held in the Chambers.

 You can participate in the following ways:

 - Connecting to Council’s webinar platform (Zoom).
-Link will be provided prior to the meeting.
+Link will be provided before the meeting.

 - Dialing in by phone.